DataDog/documentation/content/en/watchdog/alerts/_index.md

 {{< tabs >}}
 {{% tab "Log Management" %}}

-Ingested logs are analyzed at the intake level where Watchdog performs aggregations on detected patterns as well as `environment`, `service`, `source` and `status` tags.
+Ingested logs are analyzed at the intake level where Watchdog performs aggregations on detected patterns as well as `environment`, `service`, `source`, and `status` tags.
 These aggregated logs are scanned for anomalous behaviors, such as the following:

 * An emergence of logs with a warning or error status.
 * A sudden increase of logs with a warning or error status.

 All log anomalies are surfaced as [Insights][3] in the Log Explorer, matching the search context and any restrictions applied to your role.
-Log anomalies that Watchdog determines to be particularly `severe` are surfaced in the [Watchdog Alerts explorer][1] and can be alerted on by setting up a [Watchdog logs monitor][2].
+Log anomalies that Watchdog determines to be particularly `severe` are surfaced in the [Watchdog Alert Explorer][1] and can be alerted on by setting up a [Watchdog logs monitor][2].
 A `severe` anomaly is defined as:

 * containing error logs
 * lasting at least 10 minutes (to avoid transient errors)
 * having a significant increase (to avoid small increases)

-**Required data history**
+#### Required data history

-Watchdog requires some data to establish a baseline of expected behaviour.
-For Log anomalies, the minimum history is 24h.
+Watchdog requires some data to establish a baseline of expected behavior.
+For log anomalies, the minimum history is 24 hours.
-Watchdog starts finding anomalies once the minimum required history is available and then keeps improving as history grows.
-Best performances are obtained with 6 weeks of history.
+Watchdog starts finding anomalies after the minimum required history is available, and Watchdog improves as history grows.
+Best performances are obtained with six weeks of history.

 [1]: https://app.datadoghq.com/watchdog
 [2]: /monitors/types/watchdog/